puppeteer/puppeteer/new-docs/puppeteer.waitforoptions.timeout.md

 ## WaitForOptions.timeout property

-Maximum time in milliseconds for resources to load, defaults to 30 seconds, pass `0` to disable timeout.
+Maximum wait time in milliseconds, defaults to 30 seconds, pass `0` to disable the timeout.

 <b>Signature:</b>